wernerglinka/metalsmith-blog-lists/README.md

 **This plugin requires all blogposts to be located in** `/blog` **of the content directory.**

 ## Features
-The plugin adds the following lists to the metadata so enable various blog widgets on any page.
+The plugin adds the following lists to the metadata to enable various blog widgets on any page.
 - All Blogs
 - Recent Blogs
 - Featured Blogs